alan-rpi/domoticz-email-mqtt-sms-telegram/README.md

 4. Whilst there was an Domoticz Blockly SMS component it was tied to a US company.
 This SMS script is linked to a UK company, thesmsworks.co.uk .
 This company has been used by the author for testing but users should make their own evaluation as to the suitability, compentancies and pricing model of the company.
 The configuration file does allow another SMS service provider to be specified but whether the script will work is unknown.

 These scripts may be used together or separately.
-Each of the 3 solutions consists of a Python script, a Yaml Configuration file, and a Bash script.
+Each of the 4 solutions consists of a Python script, a Yaml Configuration file, and a Bash script.
 They can also be used on a non Docker system.

+Addionally the send-to.sh script can be used with a control arguement to send a common message to one or more of the 4 scripts, thus reducing the number of Start Script commands.

 ## Requirements
 domoticz